Einstein's Theory of Relativity

 has

-been observed and accepted that the laws of quantum
+observed and accepted that the laws of quantum physics are

-different mass.
-The consequences of the change of proton mass are
+a different mass.
+The consequences of the change of proton

-easily calculated since the energy levels depend only on the reduced
+mass are easily calculated since the energy levels depend only

 The